Gluten-Free Banana Waffles

 DIRECTIONS

-Use a small amount of coconut oil or butter on the waffle maker (if your waffle maker calls for this).
-Scoop 1/8 cup batter or so onto the warm waffle maker and cook until the waffle maker’s light turns green.
+Scoop 1/2 cup batter onto the warm waffle maker and use a spoon to flatten it down towards the sides, close the waffle maker and cook until the waffle maker’s light turns green and wait another minute or so from there to get them extra crispy.
 Do not over-stuff the waffle maker, as it will be difficult to cook all the way through without burning it.

 To reheat, stack leftover pancakes/waffles and wrap them in a paper towel before reheating in the microwave.
+Or you can toast them or warm them back up in the oven.

 Recipe adapted from https://cookieandkate.com/banana-oat-pancakes/